 - Snow Beast (2011) is about a research team who get stalked by something that is not human.
 It takes place in the Canadian wilderness.

 - Letters From The Big Man (2011) is about an artist who makes friends with a Sasquatch man.
 She tries to protect his privacy as their relationship grows.

 - Bigfoot Island (2012) is about a woman who summons a beast to right the wrongs done to her.
 It was shot in Bigfoot Country.

 - Night Claws (2012) is about a small town terrorized by Bigfoot.
 It was written and directed by David A. Prior.

-- Lost Woods (2012) this slasher film is about a man forced to face his fears during a camping trip.
+- Lost Woods (2012) is about a man forced to face his fears during a camping trip.
 Although it was a low-budget film, the soundtrack is impressive and so is the monster.
 The film also contains a great opening monologue and opening credits.

 - Deadly Descent: The Abominable Snowman (2013) is about a group of friends who face a deadly creature.
 The whole film was only shot in thirteen days.

 - Love in the Time of Monsters (2013) is about sisters who travel to a tourist trap where they must battle monsters in costumes.
 It was directed by Matt Jackson.